When you think about organizations that face big data analytics challenges, web companies like Facebook, Netflix...

 With so much data flooding in, "it's going to require innovations in computing to maintain our current pace in biomedicine," said Cotton Seed, a senior principal software engineer at Broad Institute, a collaborative research center in Cambridge, Mass., that was set up by MIT and Harvard in 2004.

 For Seed, a lot of that innovation is happening in Spark.
-Speaking at Spark Summit East 2017 in Boston last week, he said he and his team built a genomic research platform on Spark that leverages the technology's SQL querying function and library of machine learning algorithms.
+Speaking at Spark Summit East 2017 in Boston last week, he said he and his team built a genomic research platform on Spark that leverages the technology's SQL querying function and library of machine learning algorithms to speed up the data mining and analytics process.

 Broad Institute is currently working on projects to map out genetic traits that tend to be associated with certain types of cancer and the genetic makeup of microorganisms that live in the human body, among other initiatives.
 Seed said Spark is useful in those efforts because it can connect to different data stores and lets researchers interact with it in different query languages -- SQL, Python or Scala, whichever most closely fits their work.
 When they're writing queries, "it's important that [researchers] be able to 'speak' as close as possible to the languages of biology," he said.

-The speed with which Spark handles large data volumes and its scalability also make the platform attractive for genomic data analysis uses, said Zhong Wang, a computational biologist and genomics researcher at Lawrence Berkeley National Laboratory in Berkeley, Calif., during another presentation at the Spark conference.
+The speed with which Spark handles large data volumes and its scalability also make the platform attractive for genomic data analysis and data mining uses, said Zhong Wang, a computational biologist and genomics researcher at Lawrence Berkeley National Laboratory in Berkeley, Calif., during another presentation at the Spark conference.

 Spark adds more processing power